Prashanth0120Kumar/Keep_Note/README.md

 # Keep-Note Web App

 The Keep-Note Web App is a single-page application developed using Angular that empowers users to efficiently manage and maintain their notes.
-This project has been developed through several stages, with the current focus being on Stage 8.
+This project has been developed through several stages.

 ### Key Features and Enhancements